Helixform/TeleGPT/README.md

 ### Docker

-We recommend you to use the prebuilt docker image, it is published through GitHub Container Registry by GitHub Action.
-Currently, Linux & x86 machines are supported.
+We recommend you to use the prebuilt docker image when deploying a dedicated server, it is published through GitHub Container Registry by GitHub Action.
+Currently, machines with amd64 architecture are supported.

-1. Sign in to GitHub Container Registry (needed if unauthorized when pull)
+1. Sign in to GitHub Container Registry (needed if unauthorized when pull):

 ```shell
 docker login -u your_github_username -p your_personal_access_token https://ghcr.io
 ```

-2. Create the config.json
+2. Create a `config.json` file with the template:

 ```shell
 cp config.json.example config.json
 ```

-Following the instructions below to fill tokens in the config.json.
+Follow the instructions below to fill in tokens in `config.json`.

-- Get Telegram Bot tokens: [Continue Here](https://core.telegram.org/bots/tutorial)
+- Get Telegram Bot tokens: [https://core.telegram.org/bots/tutorial](https://core.telegram.org/bots/tutorial)
-- Get OpenAI API tokens: [Continue Here](https://platform.openai.com/account/api-keys)
+- Get OpenAI API tokens: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)

-3. Start the docker container
+3. Start the docker container:

 ```shell
 docker-compose up -d # start the container
 ```

-For more commands:
+Other commands you may find useful:

 ```shell
 docker-compose logs -f # check the logs, press ctrl+c to stop viewing